Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 Is a heavy arrow something bad?

 No, not at all.
-In fact, it can be the complete opposite.
+In fact, it can be quite the opposite.
 It all depends on what you want to achieve.

 Besides being heavy, aluminum arrows are very straight and accurate.

-Their biggest downside is that they bend much easier than carbon arrows.
+Their biggest downside is that they bend more easily than carbon arrows.
 You need to be extra careful when you pull them out of a target.

-You can straighten them to a certain point, but when getting bent too much, they will be beyond repair.
+You can straighten them to a certain point, but when they get bent too much, they will be beyond repair.

 A big plus is, that aluminum arrows are cheaper than carbon arrows.